As of Android Q Beta 3, this change has the following properties:

-Even though this behavior change doesn't take effect by default in Android Q Beta 1, you can simulate the behavior change by completing one of the following tasks:
+If this change prevents you from testing a core workflow in your app, however, you can disable the behavior change during testing by completing one of the following tasks:

-- Navigate to Settings > Developer options, and disable the Allow background activity starts option.
+- Navigate to Settings > Developer options, and enable the Allow background activity starts option.